ZhimaoLin/direct-approval-rate-and-release-deadline/README.md

 ## Step 4:
-This step will generate a boxplot and several line charts for each repository.
+This step will generate a boxplot and several line charts for each repository. <br>

+The boxplot of each repository compares the distribution of the code review direct approval rate between code reviews closed to release date and those not closed to release date. <br>

+We draw 2 line charts for each repository each year.
+The first line chart shows the trend of code review direct approval rate and release date.
+The second line chart shows the trend of the total number of code reviews in that year.

 ### Run
   ```python3 step4.py```